mattl/dbx/howto-paintfreeagents.md

       <div class="panel-body">

     <img class="img-thumbnail img-responsive pull-left" src="/img/armour.png" />
-    <li><strong>Basecoat:</strong> Uniform Grey</li>
+    <li><strong>Layer:</strong> Army Green</li>
-    <li><strong>Wash:</strong> Dark Tone</li>
+    <li><strong>Wash:</strong> Green Ink</li>
-    <li><strong>Highlight:</strong> Wolf Grey</li>
-    <li><strong>Highlight:</strong> Wolf Grey + Matt White 50/50 mix</li>
+    <li><strong>Highlight:</strong> Army Green + Necrotic Flesh 1:1 mix</li>

-The first step of painting the armor is to basecoat it with Uniform Grey, this will give it a darker base color once the next step, a Dark Tone Ink wash, is applied.
-With the basecoat and wash completed the first highlight can be done with Wolf Grey.
-This should be thinly applied along the edges of the armor and glove.
-The final step for the armor is an extreme highlight of Wolf Grey and Matt White mixed in 50/50 quantities.
-This highlight should only be applied to the upper edges of the armor or on the corners.
+The vines which crawl across the entire miniature as well as the 'teeth' should be picked out with Army Green.
+Keep your DreadBall Xtreme handy in case you miss out any of the vines.
+I wash of Green Ink can then be applied to help the vines stand out a little better.
+Do not worry too much if this over spills onto the bark as the brown and green tones blend nicely.
+Finally, the vines should be highlighted with Army Green and Necrotic Flesh in a 1:1 mix.

       </div>
     </div>